marticliment/WinGet-API-from-CSharp/README.md

 # Using WinGet APIs from C# .NET
 Minimal example on how to use WinGet COM APIs from C#.NET.
-The code from the `WindowsPackageManager Interop` C# Project was extracted and modified from [Dev Home](https://github.com/microsoft/devhome/).
+The code on the project named `WindowsPackageManager Interop` was extracted and modified from [Dev Home](https://github.com/microsoft/devhome/).

 Usage instructions:
 1. Add the `WindowsPackageManager Interop.csproj` to your solution